RanchoTao/RanchoTao/README.md

 ## Hi !
 I am Rancho

-I am a passionate full-stack developer, open source maintainer, and contributor.
+I am a passionate AI-native builder, open source maintainer, and contributor.

 I will continue to maintain my projects and contribute to the open source community.